HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week3/session-plan.md

   - [Exercises 1](#exercise-1)
 - Promise
   - Why do we use promises?
     - So important to explain this, the trainees always ask this!
-See more [here](https://stackoverflow.com/questions/39004567/why-do-we-need-promise-in-js)
+[Is there specific functionality that can only be done with promises in JS?](https://stackoverflow.com/questions/39004567/why-do-we-need-promise-in-js)
   - Consumption
     - [Code inspiration](#promise-comsumption)
     - Example, call some function that returns a promise (like fetch)